Visual aids tour

 SUBJECT_WIN(titled “Demoed widgets”) — the things the visual aids point at:STATUS(text_show),VOLUME(slider_float),SAVE_BTN(button),NAME_INPUT(input_text).
 Leaves register atSUBJECT_WIN/<ident>.CONTROLS_WIN(titled “Visual aids controls”) — buttons that fire each aid in-process so you can iterate without a separate driver shell.

-In the recording at the top, the driver bypasses the controls window
+In the recording at the top, the driver drives the mouse aids through

-live commands.
-The buttons exist so a user dropped into daslang-live
+commands.
+The buttons exist so a user dropped into daslang-live can

-can drive every aid by hand for exploration.
+drive every aid by hand for exploration too.

 Highlight